pangeo-forge/pangeo-forge-recipes/docs/installation.md

 ## Local installation

 To get set up Pangeo Forge you'll need to install the `pangeo-forge-recipes` library.
-The recommended way to do that is with `pip`.
+The recommended way to do that is with `conda`.

-`pip install pangeo-forge-recipes`
+`conda install -c conda-forge pangeo-forge-recipes`

-In the near future `pangeo-forge-recipes` will also be available via conda.
+If you have not added the conda forge channel or set it as your default channel and you would liek to do so you can use the following commands:

+`conda config --add channels conda-forge`
+`conda config --set channel_priority strict`

+If those steps are complete you can install the library with `conda install pangeo-forge-recipes`.

 ## Remote access

 Pangeo Forge also has a [code sandbox](https://github.com/pangeo-forge/sandbox) which has `pangeo-forge-recipes` installed and template documents for creatig a recipe.
-To launch the sandbox click the "launch binder" link in the readme of that repository.
+[Click here](https://mybinder.org/v2/gh/pangeo-forge/sandbox/binder) to launch the sandbox.

 You'll also notice that the tutorials have binder links.
 The binder links can be used to explore `pangeo-forge-recipes` without setting up a local environment.